Types

 Plugin

-kind type describes an selector objects that are dynamically
+The plugin kind type describes an selector objects that are dynamically

 generated using values from the configuration instance.
 These objects must